-Report the regression output for the three regressions - you should hand in the actual EXCEL print-out - and interpret the coefficients.
+Report the regression output for the two regressions - you should hand in the actual MS-Excel print-out - and interpret the coefficients.
 Did the randomization succeed in creating comparable groups?
 At what level of confidence?
-Please present the t-statistics.
+Please present the standard errors and the t-statistics.
+[1 point]

-c) Determine the average difference between 1998 treatment and comparison schools in: Average school participation in 1998 (PART98)
+c) Determine the average difference between treatment and comparison schools in: Average school participation in 1998 after the program (PART98)

 Report the regression results - you should again hand in the print-out - and interpret the coefficients.
 What is the impact of attending a treatment school on average school participation?
-Is this difference significantly different than zero at 95% confidence?
+Is this significantly different than zero at 95% confidence?
+1 [point]

-- d) Re-run the regression in part (c), but include FEMALE, YOB and STDGAP as additional explanatory variables.
+d) Re-run the regression in part (c), but include FEMALE, and YOB as additional explanatory variables.
 Please report and interpret the regression results.
-Does the inclusion of these additional control variables change the conclusions in (c)? - e) Determine the average difference between Group 2 (GROUP2=1) and Group 3 (GROUP3=1) schools in Average school participation in 1998 (PART98), again including FEMALE, YOB and STDGAP as additional explanatory variables.
-(Note: restrict the regression sample to Group 2 and Group 3 schools.)
+Does the inclusion of these additional control variables change the conclusions in (c)?
+Is this a surprising result?
+Why or why not?
+[2 points]